yiyuma/technical-tutorials/Spring/Hibernate.md

 - update: Update the database tables schema

 ### Spring Data JPA
-Spring Data JPA create a DAO and just plug in your entity type and primary key.
+Spring Data JPA create a DAO and just plug in your **entity name** and **type of primary key**.
 Spring will give a CRUD implementation.
 Spring Data JPA provides the interface JpaRepository.<br>

 ### Spring Data REST
 - Spring Data REST will scan your project for JpaRepository